“Yowww,” cried The Doctor and jumped back

 safe.”

-not exactly stocky of build and his arm looked thin and pale even before
+of build and his arm looked thin and pale even before he began syphoning

-he began syphoning off his own blood.
-By Human standards he looked anaemic
+off his own blood.
+By Human standards he looked anaemic already.

 on Gordo McDevitt he gave up two pints of his own blood to ensure their

-effort was not in vain and he didn’t even look dizzy when he was
+effort was not in vain.
+He didn’t even look dizzy when he was done,

-done, although he did ask Petra if there was any chance of a cup of tea.
+although he did ask Petra if there was any chance of a cup of tea.
+Wyn

-Wyn wasn’t sure if he really NEEDED a cup of tea or whether that
+wasn’t sure if he really NEEDED a cup of tea or whether that was

-was just a way of getting Petra to do something other than worry about
+just a way of getting Petra to do something other than worry about Gordo

 “No, I really DO need a cuppa,” The Doctor answered her even